-The AD7676 is a fast, low power, single-supply, precise 16-bit analog-to-digital converter (ADC).
-The AD7676 is capable of converting 500,000 samples per second (500 kSPS) and allows power saving between conversions.
-When operating at 100 SPS, for example, it typically consumes only 15 μ W. This feature makes the AD7676 ideal for battery-powered applications.
+The AD7677 is a very fast, low power, single-supply, precise, 16-bit analog-to-digital converter (ADC).
+The AD7677 features different modes to optimize performances according to the applications.

+In Warp Mode, the AD7677 is capable of converting 1,000,000 samples per second (1 MSPS).

-The AD7676 provides the user with an on-chip track-and-hold, successive-approximation ADC that does not exhibit any pipeline or latency, making it ideal for multiple multiplexed channel applications.
+The AD7677 provides the user with an on-chip track/hold, successive approximation ADC that does not exhibit any pipeline or latency, making it ideal for multiple multiplexed channel applications.

-The AD7676 can be operated from a single 5 V supply and be interfaced to either 5 V or 3 V digital logic.
-It is housed in a 48-lead LQFP package or a 48-lead LFCSP package that combines space savings and allows flexible configurations as either serial or parallel interface.
-The AD7676 is pin-to-pin compatible with the AD7675.
+The AD7677 can be operated from a single 5 V supply and be interfaced to either 5 V or 3 V digital logic.
+It is housed in a 48-lead LQFP package that combines space savings and flexible configurations as either serial or parallel interface.
+The AD7677 is a pin-to-pin compatible upgrade of the AD7664, AD7675, and AD7676.